-The penalty for late submission of term work (e.g., laboratory reports, assignments, etc.) is a 10% deduction in the final mark per day that the work is late.
+The penalty for late submission of term work (e.g. laboratory reports, assignments, etc.) is a 2% deduction in the final mark per hour within the first 12 hours late of a deadline and a 10% deduction in the final mark per day that the work is late.
 A late penalty may be waived provided that a petition for special consideration is made and granted as described above.